Xilinx/PYNQ/docs/source/pynq_libraries/dma.rst

 .. image:: ../images/dma.png
    :align: center

 The read channel will read from PS DRAM, and write to a stream.
-The Write channel will read from a stream, and write back to PS DRAM.
+The write channel will read from a stream, and write back to PS DRAM.

 Note that the DMA expects any streaming IP connected to the DMA (write channel) to